About This Site

 OpenClaw is an open-source project licensed under the MIT License, developed by the OpenClaw community.
 The project is becoming an independent foundation and remains open source.
 It is not affiliated with Anthropic or other AI service providers.

-Highlights from the current stable release:
+Highlights from the current stable release (see also Releases & Changelog):

 2026.2.26: External Secrets Management (openclaw secrets), ACP thread-bound agents, openclaw agents bindings/bind/unbind, Codex WebSocket-first, channel-plugin onboarding hooks, Gemini OAuth risk gate, Android device/notifications.
 Fixes: Telegram/DM allowlist, delivery queue backoff, Google Chat/Nextcloud Talk lifecycle, typing pipeline, Teams file uploads, compaction/onboard scope.